logo

 1. Choose a path to become a paralegal.

-Once you’ve educated yourself about the career and decided that becoming a paralegal is right for you, you can begin to look at the various paths for how to become a paralegal.
+Once you’ve familiarized yourself with paralegal careers and decided that becoming a paralegal is right for you, you can review the various paths for how to become a paralegal.

 For most, becoming a paralegal starts with education.
-According to a survey by O*NET OnLine, 50% of subject matter experts and job incumbents recommend that paralegals and legal assistants have an associate degree, 34% recommend a bachelor’s degree, and 7% recommend a post-secondary certificate to be hired.1 Employers tend to prefer candidates who have formal education, especially in states where paralegal certification is required.
-Voluntary national paralegal certification programs also tend to set minimum education guidelines.
+According to a survey by O*NET OnLine, 37% of subject matter experts and job incumbents recommend that paralegals and legal assistants have a bachelor’s degree, 20% recommend an associate degree, and 19% recommend a high school diploma.1 Employers tend to prefer candidates with formal education, especially in states where paralegal certification is required.
+National voluntary paralegal certification programs also often have minimum education requirements.
 The primary educational paths for becoming a paralegal include:

-Earning a paralegal degree does take both time and financial commitments.
-For those who have no previous college experience, an associate’s degree can be earned in about two years with full-time study.
-A bachelor’s degree provides more in-depth education and typically takes four years to complete.
-Candidates who have previously earned a degree may wish to consider a paralegal certificate program.
-Timelines for completing a certificate program vary, but generally fall between a few months and two years.
-Any of these paralegal degree options can help candidates become more competitive in the paralegal job market and also help candidates qualify for certification, which is covered in more detail below.
+Earning a paralegal degree takes both time and financial commitments.
+For those without previous college experience, an associate’s degree can be earned in about two years with full-time study.
+A bachelor’s degree provides more in-depth training and typically takes four years to complete.
+Candidates who already have a degree may wish to consider a paralegal certificate program.
+Certificate programs vary in length, but typically take between a few months and two years.
+Any of these paralegal degree options can help candidates become more competitive in the paralegal job market and also qualify them for paralegal certification, which is covered in more detail below.

-Though earning a paralegal degree is recommended, many employers do not require candidates to have a particular background or education in paralegal studies in order to be hired in a paralegal position.
-However, prospective paralegals should be aware that employer requirements tend to vary by geographic area.
-Employers in urban centers like New York City and Chicago, for example, often set a higher bar for entry-level positions and may expect candidates to have a degree combined with some work experience.
+While earning a paralegal degree is highly recommended, many employers do not require a specific background or formal education in paralegal studies for entry-level positions.
+However, it is important for prospective paralegals to note that employer requirements can vary depending on the geographic region.
+Employers in urban centers like New York City and Chicago, for example, often set a higher bar for entry-level positions and may prefer candidates with a degree combined with some work experience.
 Employers in more rural areas and smaller cities may have less stringent requirements.
-At the same time, those with a strong work ethic and skillset may be able to break into a paralegal career without previous experience.
+At the same time, those with a strong work ethic and skillset may be able to enter a paralegal career without prior experience.
 Other paths to becoming a paralegal include:

-• On-the-job training: Some law firms may hire entry-level paralegals with no experience or education in paralegal studies, training them once they are hired.
-New hires like these usually have a bachelor’s degree in another field, while others may not have a degree but may have helpful technical experience in another area of criminal justice.
+• On-the-job training: Some law firms hire entry-level paralegals with no experience or education in paralegal studies, training them once they are hired.
+New hires like these usually have a bachelor’s degree in another field or technical experience in another area of criminal justice.

 • Work your way up: Another way to become a paralegal is to start in a law firm as an office assistant, legal secretary, or document preparer.
 Once you learn the terminology and basics of law through exposure, it may be easier to become a paralegal with that law firm.

-• Internships: Some prospective paralegals participate in internship programs, often organized through paralegal certificate programs.
-As an intern, a candidate will gain practical experience and legal knowledge, which may help them be hired in a full-time role later.
+• Internships: Some prospective paralegals participate in internship programs, often organized through paralegal certificate or degree programs.
+As interns, candidates will gain practical experience and legal knowledge, which may help them be hired in a full-time role later.

 • Volunteer work: Though less common than other paths to becoming a paralegal, there are many organizations that welcome volunteer legal assistants.
 Earning volunteer experience can help candidates get a foot in the door with paralegal employers.
 Organizations to explore include mediation services providers and Court Appointed Special Advocate (CASA) programs.